 KF 8902 E42 L67

 American Bar Association, Section of Litigation.
-2nd ed. c2010.
+Second edition. c2010.

 So much of winning a case is at the pre-trial stage.
 Effective Depositions ensures you will go into depositions well-prepared whether you are taking a deposition or defending a witness.
 This extensive title begins by explaining how to procedurally prepare for a deposition, how to secure a witness's attendance, and how to properly prepare a witness (including many special or non-standard situations).
 It also goes through the actual deposition process before discussing how to manage depositions once they've been taken and how to use them at trial.